Acknowledgement to the City of Houston Mayor's Office of Public Safety and Homeland Security for allowing us to use this video

 Your safety starts with personal planning and diligence.
 It is unwise to think “it can’t happen here.”

 If you find yourself in an active shooter scenario, try to remain calm and use these guidelines to plan a strategy for survival.
-You can run, you can hide or if your life is immediate danger you can fight.
-Listed below are some guidelines to consider regarding these options and at the bottom of the page is a short video you can view as well.
+You can run, you can hide, or if your life is in immediate danger you can fight.
+Listed below are some guidelines to consider regarding these options.

 - Your #1 option is to run.
 If it is safe to get out of the building, do so.